-We provide a loaner copy of “Maui Revealed,” perhaps the best guidebook to our wonderful island, to each guest.
-We also supply coolers, beach chairs, boogie boards, and beach towels so don’t worry about bringing any of these along.
+We recommend obtaining a copy “Maui Revealed,” perhaps the best guidebook to our wonderful island.
+We used to supply one, but due to COVID-19 we are no longer.
+We still supply coolers, beach chairs, boogie boards, and beach towels so don’t worry about bringing any of these along.

 We are located just 15 minutes from Paia and Ho’okipa Beach Park; widely recognized as perhaps the best windsurfing spot in the world.
 Windsurfers from around the globe make their pilgrimage to this world-famous beach.